Skip to main content

 I managed [Candidate Name] as [Title] at [Company] from [Month/Year] to [Month/Year], reviewing their pipeline notes in [CRM] and campaign performance across [X] accounts.

-Choose two “proof moments” that hiring teams care about: a funnel fix, a tough client recovery, or a clean handoff that saved a deal.
-Write action + result, not personality traits.
+Select two “proof moments” that matter to hiring teams, such as fixing a funnel issue, recovering a difficult client, or executing a clean handoff that saved a deal.
+Describe the action and the result, not just personality traits.

 See an example